rubocop/rspec-style-guide/README.md

     end
     ```

-* Use RSpec's "magical matcher" methods when possible.
+* Use RSpec's 'magical matcher' methods when possible.
 For instance, a class
   with the method `published?` should be tested with the following:

     ```Ruby